roppenheimer/AndroidAPS-alt-Guide/docs/pages/OpenAPS_algorithm_basal.md

 ## Understanding the coloured prediction lines

 On your AndroidAPS Overview screen, if you enable Predictions, you will see a number of coloured prediction lines.
 (You can see the same lines in Nightscout if you enable OpenAPS predictions, but they are all in purple.)
-These lines show you the different BG predictions based on current carb absorption (COBpredBG); insulin only (IOBpredBG); how long it will take BG to level off at/above target if deviations suddenly cease and we run a zero temp until then (ZTpredBG) and optionally: unannounced meal/effect detection (UAMpredBG).
+These lines show you the different BG predictions: based on current carb absorption (COBpredBG); insulin only (IOBpredBG); how long it will take BG to level off at/above target if deviations suddenly cease and we run a zero temp until then (ZTpredBG) and optionally: unannounced meal/effect detection (UAMpredBG).

 These lines are helpful in understanding, at a glance, *why* OpenAPS is making the decisions it is, based on your near-term and longer-term BG predictions.